weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/generative.md

 ## Configure collection

-Configure Weaviate to use an OpenAI Azure generative model.
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-generative-module) as follows to use an OpenAI Azure generative model.

 To select the model, specify the Azure resource name.